Joi loves cooking and growing beautiful foods and has a passion for designing memorable meals. Garden-born recipes are her favorite.

-- Mix spices and orange zest in a small bowl.
-Leave out brown sugar or molasses for now.
+- Mix the spices and orange zest in a small bowl.
+Leave out the brown sugar or molasses for now.

-- Fry bacon in a well-seasoned cast iron skillet or Dutch oven.
-When it is about half done, and has sizzled but is not crisp, remove it to a platter or chopping board.
-Reserve bacon fat in skillet.
+- Fry the bacon in a well-seasoned cast-iron skillet or Dutch oven.
+When it is about half done and has sizzled but is not crisp, remove it to a platter or chopping board.
+Reserve bacon fat in a skillet.

-- While bacon is cooking, chop cabbage into small pieces or ribbons.
-Once bacon is out of the skillet, add butter and spices.
-Turn heat to very low.
-Stir until butter melts and spices are blended.
+- While the bacon is cooking, chop the cabbage into small pieces or ribbons.
+Once the bacon is out of the skillet, add the butter and spices.
+Turn the heat to very low.
+Stir until the butter melts, and the spices are blended.
 Add cabbage and fry slowly, stirring occasionally.
-Only add water if necessary, a dribble at a time, as cabbage will usually steam itself if cooked with a lid on.
-Cook only until wilted, unless you prefer limp vegetables.
+Only add water if necessary, a dribble at a time, as the cabbage will usually steam itself if cooked with a lid on.
+Cook only until wilted unless you prefer limp vegetables.

 - Boil water for pasta.
-Cook until not quite done, and drain well.
-Meanwhile, mince bacon.
-Add pasta to skillet with cabbage and begin to heat through.
+Cook until not quite done, and drain it well.
+Meanwhile, mince the bacon.
+Add the pasta to the skillet with cabbage and begin to heat through.
 Add finely chopped bacon, and sprinkle on sugar or drizzle on molasses.
 (If you add the sweetener too early, it will stick.)

 - Serve immediately.